 GeneCards Summary for GNAT1 Gene

 GNAT1 (G Protein Subunit Alpha Transducin 1) is a Protein Coding gene.
 Diseases associated with GNAT1 include Night Blindness, Congenital Stationary, Autosomal Dominant 3 and Night Blindness, Congenital Stationary, Type 1G.
-Among its related pathways are Metabolism of fat-soluble vitamins and Signaling by GPCR and ERK Signaling.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAT2.

 UniProtKB/Swiss-Prot Summary for GNAT1 Gene